number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 ##### print the absolute path of a file: abspath("file")

 ##### execute a shell command within julia: run`ls`, read(run(`ls`), String)
-The second command will readout the output the command as a String
+The second command will *read* out the output the command as a String

 ##### import/use a module-function but under a different alias: import BenchMarks: read as BMar